 My work is situated at the crossroads of post-Kantian idealism and romanticism, critical theory, and medieval mysticism.
 Thematically, my research focuses on negativity, temporality, imagination, and freedom.
 I am concerned to understand how these transcendental and speculative themes shape philosophical perspectives on religion, community, race, and the arts.
 I am also interested in psychoanalysis, phenomenology, and 20th century French thought.

 I served as Visiting Assistant Professor of Religious Studies at Skidmore College in 2019-2020 and was a Research Associate at that same institution during the 2020-2021 Academic Year.
 I have also taught courses at University of Louisville and Centre College.
-I was a Dissertation Fellow (2017-2018) at the Humanities and Social Change International Foundation’s center at the University of California Santa Barbara, and former Junior Fellow (2016-2017) at the Martin Marty Center for the Public Understanding of Religion at the University of Chicago.
+I was a Dissertation Fellow (2017-2018) during the inaugural year of the Humanities and Social Change International Foundation’s center at the University of California Santa Barbara and am a former Junior Fellow (2016-2017) at the Martin Marty Center for the Public Understanding of Religion at the University of Chicago.

 I currently reside in Kentucky with my wife, our son, and a geriatric cat.